101 – Ontario Tech University

 English for Academic Purposes (EAP)

-The EAP program, offered through our English Language Centre, provides a language pathway for students who meet the academic requirements for admission but require additional English-language training.
-When they enter the EAP program, they will receive conditional admission to their degree program.
+The EAP program, offered through our English Language Centre, provides a language pathway if you meet the academic requirements for admission but require additional English-language training.
+When you enter the EAP program, you will receive conditional admission to your degree program.

 Student Accessibility Services (SAS)

-Student Accessibility Services (SAS) offers a number of valuable services to students with all types of disabilities, including students who are blind or have low vision, who are deaf or hard of hearing, and those with a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.
+Student Accessibility Services (SAS) offers valuable services to students with all types of disabilities, including students who are blind or have low vision, are deaf or hard of hearing and have a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.

 When you complete an OSAP application, both the federal and provincial governments automatically assess you for loan assistance.